Hans2711/rt-share/README.md

 # RT Share

 RT Share is a peer-to-peer file and text sharing application.
-It consists of a Go WebSocket server used for signalling and a React Router based front‑end that establishes direct WebRTC connections between browsers.
+It now uses a Node.js HTTPS server with built‑in WebSocket signaling and a React Router based front‑end that establishes direct WebRTC connections between browsers.

 ## Features